10 Best Password Managers for Chrome in 2024: Top Deals

 10. Password Boss — User-Friendly With Plenty of Features

-Password Boss comes with a wide range of features, including password sharing, dark web scanning, two-factor authentication, emergency access, and more.
-It doesn’t have any unique features compared to the top competitors, but it has more than the likes of Sticky Password and Avira, and all of its tools worked exactly as promised during testing.
+Password Boss comes with a wide range of features, including password sharing, dark web scanning, two-factor authentication, and emergency access.
+It doesn’t have any unique features compared to the top competitors, but it has more than the likes of Google Password Manager and all of its tools worked exactly as promised during testing.

 10. Password Boss — User-Friendly With Plenty of Features